UWC Procedures

 The parties’ witness list and response to the investigation report

-Must be received by the Secretary within 10 days after the parties receive the investigation report
+Must be received by the Director within 10 days after the parties receive the investigation report

 The first day of the hearing